Counselling Skills (GradCert)

-The Counselling Skills module is undertaken as an evening class, and introduces students to the concept of the helping relationship.
-Students are given the opportunity to develop and apply helping skills whilst maintaining appropriate boundaries, use reflexive skills, embrace personal development and understand the importance and practicalities of self-care.
+The Counselling Skills module (30 credits; core) is undertaken as an evening class and introduces students to the concept of the helping relationship.
+Students are given the opportunity to develop and apply helping skills whilst maintaining appropriate boundaries.
+Students are also encouraged to consider the importance and practicalities of self-care.

 The course will be assessed by a mixture of skills and theoretically based assignments.

 Students need to be able to demonstrate the ability to work at level 6 and have the personal qualities to engage with the demands of this programme.